“A technically excellent barrister and an astute strategist”. (legal 500)

 Three year old crossing the road with parent.
 Both mown down by driver.
 Traumatic brain injury.
 Extensive treatment as he grows and final prognosis will be unclear for several years.

 RTA with extensive spinal and other injuries many years ago.
-Frontal lobe injury noted at A&E and referred for neurorehabilitation on transfer to another Trust but received no further treatment and Claimant was unaware of head injury until years later.
+Frontal lobe injury noted at A and E and referred for neurorehabilitation on transfer to another Trust but received no further treatment and Claimant was unaware of head injury until years later.
 Personality changes after the accident led to collapse of domestic life and career and eventual imprisonment.

 Brain injury following road traffic accident.
 Substantial issues with regard to causation, capacity, ex turpi and contributory negligence.